Convergence Guarantees of Model-free Policy Gradient Methods for LQR with Stochastic Data: Convergence of Model-free Policy Gradient

 Since $U_k$, which was also already defined in Algorithm \ref{Algo1}, enters nonlinearly in \eqref{eqbaseline}, it is hard to compute the expectation and thus to obtain a closed-form expression for $b^*(x_0)$.
 While it is possible to estimate it directly from data, the lack of a closed-form solution makes it challenging to establish explicit performance improvement guarantees.
 Instead, a suboptimal solution $b_s$ is used:

-The rationale for this choice is to simplify the computation of the expected value in \eqref{eqbaseline} so that the performance improvement can be provided.
+The rationale for this choice is twofold: to simplify the computation of the expected value in \eqref{eqbaseline}, thereby enabling a clear characterization of performance improvement, and to avoid re-estimating the baseline function at each iteration due to the dependence on the initial state $x_0^{(k)}$ at the $k$-th iteration in Algorithm \ref{Algo1}.
 In the next part, we will demonstrate (Theorem~\ref{TheoremVariancereduction}) that using $b_s$ leads to a provable reduction in the number of rollouts required, compared to the standard gradient computation discussed in the previous section.

 Algorithm \ref{AlgoV} summarizes the procedure used to compute the baseline function from data.

 Using the estimated baseline function $\hat{b}_s$, the gradient estimation algorithm can be formulated as follows: